 Vice Chair of the Board

-Kim Brooks is the Purdy Crawford Chair in Business Law at the Schulich School of Law at Dalhousie University, where she served as Dean from 2010-2015, and she is a technical tax law expert with the International Monetary Fund.
+Kim Brooks is Dean of the Faculty of Management at Dalhousie University.
+She is also appointed to the Schulich School of Law, where she served as Dean from 2010-2015.
+She is a technical tax law expert with the International Monetary Fund.

 Prior to her arrival at Dalhousie, she served as an associate professor and the H. Heward Stikeman Chair in the Law of Taxation in the Faculty of Law at McGill University.
 She has also held appointments at the University of British Columbia’s Faculty of Law and at Queen’s University.
 She teaches all areas of tax law, including individual taxation, corporate tax and international tax.